Renfroe homers twice, Red Sox hold on to beat Twins 11-9 - NewsBreak

 Renfroe homers twice, Red Sox hold on to beat Twins 11-9

-The Twins scored one in the sixth and four in the seventh to turn a 9-3 deficit into a one-run game.
-Even the added cushion from Kiké Hernandez’s eighth-inning, two-run homer didn’t seem very safe after closer — for now — Matt Barnes gave up a leadoff home run in the ninth and then walked the next two batters.

-“It’s a bad time to start sucking,” said Barnes, who endangered a three-run lead in Tuesday night's 11-9 victory over Minnesota after blowing a two-run lead a night earlier.
-“But it’s about winning ballgames.
-Even with my struggles the last couple of nights, we won both ballgames.”

-Hunter Renfroe homered twice, the second during a five-run fifth inning that gave Boston a six-run advantage, and the Red Sox held onto the lead and their wild-card chances with their third win in four games.
+BOSTON (AP) — Hunter Renfroe homered twice, the second during a five-run fifth inning that gave Boston a six-run advantage, and the Red Sox held onto the lead and their wild-card chances with a 11-9 victory over the last-place Minnesota Twins on Tuesday night.

 Ex-Twin Hansel Robles struck out Nick Gordon on a 3-2 fastball, then fanned Miguel Sanó before retiring Jake Cave on a soft liner to second for his 11th save — his first for the Red Sox.